olooney/oranlooney.com/content/post/genji-ko.md

-(Optimizing this function is left as a exercise to the reader, who may find the techniques described in the earlier article on writing [a fairly fast Fibonacci function][FFFF] helpful.)
+(Optimizing this function is left as a exercise to the reader, who may find the techniques described in my earlier article on writing [a fairly fast Fibonacci function][FFFF] helpful.)

 We can use it to calculate the first 20 Bell numbers: